delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 You can use the "Tools | Check For Program Updates" menu option to find out if an updated version of CodeSnip is available.
-If so you will be directed to a page onb delphidabbler.com from where the updated program can be downloaded.
+If so you will be directed to a page on delphidabbler.com from where the updated program can be downloaded.

 Note that new betas and previews are not notified using this method.
 You will need to keep an eye of the CodeSnip news feed to find out when these programs